Why Customer Success Matters More Than Ever

 We also work with each customer to create success plans that govern our engagement.
 These plans establish co-owned KPIs, metrics, and contract deliverables that include shared responsibilities.
 Only 10-20% of Customer Success teams are doing this, but we’ve seen them work because both provider and customer have a stake in them.

 You wouldn’t exist without your customers, but if you don’t demonstrate and communicate their value to your company, the message gets lost, and you miss an opportunity to build an enduring, mutually beneficial relationship.
 How do you live that out?

 It may seem obvious, but under promise and over deliver on customer expectations for your relationship.
 Deliver bad news as early as possible, and conservatively estimate ROI and the likelihood of reaching goals.
 This level of trust is only possible if you prioritize customer centricity over revenue or profits and by making decisions based upon what’s best for the customer rather than for your organization.
 This includes being transparent about your finances (what you’re charging, your margins, your business practices, and your organization’s challenges as they pertain to your customer).
 Also strive to:

 Respond to all inquiries—including complaints—in a timely, complete, and thoughtful manner.
 Work to communicate in a way that conveys that their issues matter to you as if they were your own.

 Become their strategic advisor on things that go beyond the scope of your engagement.
 Proactively monitor and pass along information and insights on what’s happening in and shaping their industry.

-Offer to guide them in their budgeting and planning for the upcoming fiscal year and assist them with staffing projections (which skills they should be hiring for) and staff development (where levelling up skills could be beneficial and talent gaps exist).
+Offer to guide them in their budgeting and planning for the upcoming fiscal year and assist them with staffing projections (which skills they should be hiring for) and staff development (where leveling up skills could be beneficial and talent gaps exist).

 Provide Customer Value